TESODEV-Order-Application/Deployment-Webhook/README.md

 * ```Image Pruning```: After deployment, the webhook cleans up unused Docker images to save space.

 ### 5. Response
-* Upon successful deployment, the webhook responds with "Success".
+* Upon successful deployment, the webhook responds with ```Success```.
 If there are any issues during the process, relevant error messages are printed to the server's standard error stream.

 # Setting up the Deployment Webhook
 * Important Webhook Notes